A-Jarvo/GoFish/README.md

 # Fork Notes
-This is forked from https://github.com/abbew25/GoFish, all credit to Abbe.
-I have just modified it to constrain w0, wa.
+This is forked from https://github.com/abbew25/GoFish, which was originially forked from https://github.com/ladosamushia/GoFish, so all credit to Cullan Howlett and Lado Samushia for the original and Abbe Whitford for her fork.
+I have modified it mainly to constrain w0, wa.
 I have set it to expect running from the main directery and calling it like uv run src/GoFish.py config/config.ini.
 This is different from Abbe's.

 My code supports: